Tuesday, September 16, 2014

 02/24/2014 09:00 PM

-It was 40 years ago this month that three civil rights workers were murdered in Mississippi in a case that garnered national attention.
-NY1's Budd Mishkin continues his series, "One On 1," with a profile of Carolyn Goodman, the mother of one of the victims.
+It was 50 years ago this month that three civil rights workers were murdered in Mississippi in a case that garnered national attention.
+NY1's Budd Mishkin profiled Carolyn Goodman, the mother of one of the victims, in 2004.

 When we think of television production, we usually think of studios in California, but that's changing, thanks in part to the work of Terence Gray and his New York Television Festival, which is becoming more and more influential in the television industry.